Hello Down There: Production

-The film's 1974 re-release was part of the "Paramount Family Matinee" series.
+In 1974, the film was re-released as part of the "Paramount Family Matinee" series.

 Reception

 In a contemporary review for The New York Times, critic A.H.
 Weiler called the film an "amiable mishmash" and wrote: "Mr. Randall, looking woebegone and harried, berates his nervous spouse: 'You can't ignore 71 per cent of the earth's surface simply because it's under water.'
 In the case of 'Hello Down There', it should definitely be ignored."

 A Daily News review was also lukewarm, calling Hello Down There a "typical, routine family comedy for general audiences" while praising the underwater photography as well as the seal and dolphins "... who seem to act more sensibly than the adults."

+Critical appraisal

+Biographer Dana M. Reemes, in his Directed by Jack Arnold (1988) writes:

 Music soundtrack

 The film features the following songs:

 Home media

-Hello Down There was released on February 22, 2005 as a Region 1 DVD by Paramount Pictures.
-The film was made available again on June 25, 2013 as a manufactured-on-demand DVD-R through the online Warner Bros.
+Hello Down There was released on February 22, 2005, as a Region 1 DVD by Paramount Pictures.
+The film was made available again on June 25, 2013, as a manufactured-on-demand DVD-R through the online Warner Bros.
 Archive Collection.